peterwoods-io/peter-config/README.md

 	b.
 Add other customizations to `~/.peterconfig/custom/` as `*.zsh` files.
 These files will be sourced in alphabetical order during shell init, after `oh-my-zsh` initializes.
 This folder is ignored by git so it won't dirty the repo if you put your own customizations in there.
 See `~/.peterconfig/config/` for examples of files used to set up the config.

+## Removal
+If you want to get rid of things, use the following steps:

+	mv ~/.zshrc.oh-my-zsh-default ~/.zshrc
+	rm -rf ~/.peterconfig

+To uninstall `oh-my-zsh` as well:

+	sh ~/.oh-my-zsh/tools/uninstall.sh

 ## Useful Links